Sunday, March 3, 2013

 *Made a body I ~ this one is easy as we just stand straight and tall

-*Ink I,i’s ~ just put some food coloring in a small bowl (or lid) and use the end of a feather for a quill to practice writing I, i
+*Ink and Quill I, i's ~ just put some food coloring in a small bowl (or lid) and use the end of a feather for a quill to practice writing I, i.
+You could also water down paint instead of food coloring.

 *Sang “The Ice Cream Man” ~ go to DLTK for lyrics